Language Basics

 name: chromecast #This is a TV.

-The specification for the Automation script syntax is called the schema.
+The specification for the Automations script syntax is called the schema.

-The Automation schema defines a couple of data structures:
+The Automations schema defines a couple of data structures:

 • A single key-value pair is called a Field.